stans-hub/mikrotik_backup/README.md

 3. For manual start the program use: /system/script/run backup-config

 4. Script saves only 30 files (all types), older files will be deleted.
 You can change the number.

-   Type: /system/script/edit backup-config source
+   Type: /system/script/edit backup-config source;
-   Find ":local maxBackups 30"
-   Put the number.
+   Find ":local maxBackups 30" - Put the number.